• Skip to primary navigation

 Two Cloves Kitchen, as an Amazon Affiliate, makes a small percentage from qualified sales made through affiliate links at no cost to you.

-• Chicken Thighs I strongly prefer chicken thighs here because they don't get tough and they are more flavorful, but you can use chicken breasts if you'd like.
+• Chicken Thighs I strongly prefer chicken thighs here because they don't get tough and they are more flavorful, but you can use chicken breast meat if you'd like.
 Either way, you'll want to use the boneless, skinless variety.

 • Baby Potatoes You'll want to use baby yellow potatoes here, like Baby Dutch Yellows.